Our TV picks for Black History Month UK 2022

-Black Power: A British Story of Resistance streaming on BBC iplayer
+Black Power: A British Story of Resistance

 Originally aired in March 2021 this programme exams the Black Power movement in the late 1960s in the UK, surveying both the individuals and the cultural forces that defined the era.